honeycombio/observaquiz-ui/NOTES.md

 I tried sticking an ApiKeyInput right there, but I'm stuck on the state machine flow being restrictive.

 It looks easier to jump ahead to the "enter your api key" section if they push a button.

+Yeah, that worked! (once I figured out how to use the fake backend)

+### Tell people about the connection success.

+okay.
+Now I need to add a step in between the API key and the questions.
+This is hard work.
+But the app is set up to do this.